Jomo Kenyatta International Airport

 JKIA is far from perfect, though, and despite being better than most other airports in Africa, not without hiccups.
 For frequent flyers like me, all those little flaws become all too apparent over time.
 Based on my own observations from passing through JKIA a few hundred times over the past couple of years, these are some key points other travelers might want to keep in mind:

-1. Manual body search, for no reason!
+1. Alighting from the vehicle, for no reason!

 Before entering the airport area, all vehicles pass through a screening yard that includes a 16-lane mobile vehicle x-ray scanner – the only one of its kind in Africa.
 The government spent a hitherto undisclosed amount on this to provide improved, flawless primary security checks at JKIA.
 Unfortunately, that flawlessness has been scuttled by some old relics at the top of the police force.
 These guys don’t seem to trust modern technology, and therefore insist that passengers alight from the cars to queue for a manual search.
 Police officers enforcing this nonsense are visibly embarrassed once you bring up the subject, hence my routine when entering JKIA has become as follows: